fnalways/terminus-docs/docs/manual/tasks/nft-image.md

 3. Follow the on-screen instructions to set up your MetaMask wallet.

 ## Step 2.
 Import blockchain wallet
-1. In Terminus, open the Settings app from the Dock or launch pad.
+1. In Terminus, open the Settings app from the Dock or Launchpad.
 2. Select **Integration** from the left sidebar, and click on the Terminus Space card on the right.
 3. Click **Import**, and follow the on-screen instructions to connect your MetaMask wallet.